SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/send-connectors.md

 The source servers for a Send connector determine the destination Exchange server for mail that needs to be routed through the Send connector.
 The Send connector scope controls the visibility of the connector within the Exchange organization.

  By default, Send connectors are visible to all the Exchange servers in the entire Active Directory forest, and are used in routing decisions.
 However, you can limit the scope of a Send connector so that it's only visible to other Exchange servers in the same Active Directory site.
 The Send connector is invisible to Exchange servers in other Active Directory sites, and isn't used in their routing decisions.
-A Send connector that's restricted in this way is said to be scoped.
+A Send connector that's restricted in this way is said to be  *scoped*  .

 To configure scoped Send connectors in the EAC, you select **Scoped send connector** in the **Address space** section of the new Send connector wizard, or on the **Scoping** tab in the properties of existing Send connectors.
 In the Exchange Management Shell, you use the  _IsScopedConnector_ parameter on the **New-SendConnector** and **Set-SendConnector** cmdlets.